Motorola's Moto G brand has earned a reputation for offering high-end spec at a budget price.

 The Moto G4 – the fourth iteration of the line – is no different, and once again offers a decent level of features and performance for a low price.

-However, I was concerned when Motorola announced two versions of the Moto G this year.
-There's also the Moto G4 Plus, and when the phones were announced I thought perhaps Motorola would be holding back some headline features for the slightly more expensive Plus model.
+However, I was concerned when Motorola announced three versions of the Moto G last year.
+There's also the Moto G4 Plus, and the Moto G4 Play.
+When the phones were announced I thought perhaps Motorola would be holding back some headline features for the slightly more expensive Plus model.